← All guides

 The target: 165°F, no more

 Pull smoked sausage at 165°F internal.
 Unlike whole-muscle pork cuts, sausage is ground, so it does not get the "a little pink is fine" allowance that applies to something like pork tenderloin.
-Grinding can distribute bacteria throughout the meat rather than just the surface, so 165°F is the number to hit, not a range to stay under.
+Grinding can distribute bacteria throughout the meat rather than leaving them on the surface, so the number is one to hit, not a range to stay under.

 The real risk is overcooking, not undercooking